Deep Learning Based Dynamic Environment Reconstruction for Vehicular ISAC Scenarios

 \subsection{Multi-path Estimation}

-The Channel parameters are extracted from the measured raw data by first processing the in-phase and quadrature (IQ) signals to obtain the channel impulse response (CIR).
-Subsequently, SAGE algorithm is employed to jointly estimate the multi-path channel parameters, including delay, AoA, and EoA.
+The Channel parameters are extracted from the measured raw data by first processing the IQ signals to obtain the CIR.
+Subsequently, the SAGE algorithm, configured with Serial Interference Cancellation (SIC) and a model order of $L=50$, is employed to jointly estimate the MPCs (delay, AoA, and EoA) on a single-snapshot basis to preserve dynamic environmental features.
+The estimation utilizes a rectangular window and terminates after 5 iterations or upon convergence, after which the top-40 MPCs ranked by power magnitude are selected as the final input features.
 To enhance data integrity and improve the reliability of environment reconstruction, outliers are identified and removed.
 Fig. \ref{fig:SAGE} illustrates the distribution of pre-processed multi-path channel parameters across different dimensions.
 Specifically, Fig. \ref{fig:SAGE}(a) shows the distribution of path delays across multiple snapshots, while Fig. \ref{fig:SAGE}(b) presents the angular distribution of path directions of arrival (DoA) for a single snapshot.
 Each scatter point in the figures represents a valid multi-path component estimated at the corresponding snapshot, with the color indicating the power attenuation experienced by the signal during propagation through the channel.